Bring Your Own Device (BYOD) is one of those IT and business terms that does exactly what it says on the tin.

 1. BYOD is important for productivity

-We have already said that most employees are more comfortable using their own devices, they know how they work, understand their foibles and phones can induce a relaxed user-approach.
-A study by Cornell University's ILR School in 2012 found that there is a direct link between employee-comfort (or happiness) and employee-productivity.
+We have already said that most employees are more comfortable using their own devices, they know how they work, understand their foibles and phones can induce a relaxed user approach.

 2. BYOD brings about cost savings